Our top tips

 Make an effort to keep in touch and get to know other students on your course.

-Make the most of the discussion forums and opportunities for online collaboration.
+Make the most of discussion forums, and other opportunities for collaboration.
 Your friends will appreciate having someone to keep them on track and you'll benefit from their support.

 2. Discuss what you learn